How to Start an LLC in Texas

 What is a Texas Series LLC?

-A series LLC is an LLC that contains multiple LLCs within it, each viewed as their own company.
-To start a series LLC in Texas, you’ll need to submit a supplemental Series LLC provision along with filing your Certificate of Formation.
+A Series LLC is an LLC that contains multiple LLCs within it, each viewed as their own company.
+To start a Series LLC in Texas, you’ll need to submit a supplemental Series LLC provision when filing your Certificate of Formation.

 4. Write an Operating Agreement

-Officially, Texas doesn’t require your LLC to have a written operating agreement—an oral agreement is also considered valid.
-But a tangible operating agreement can help resolve member conflicts and keep things running properly.
-Many banks also require a documented operating agreement when opening an account for an LLC.
+Officially, Texas doesn’t require a written operating agreement—an oral agreement is also considered valid.
+But a tangible operating agreement helps with resolving member conflicts and keeping things running properly.
+Many banks also want to see an operating agreement when opening an account for an LLC.

 Plus, without one, your LLC has to operate according to Texas’s default LLC statutes, rather than how you and any other members want to run it.